lgjlife/Java-Study/spring.md

 <a href="#menu" >目录</a>

 Migrating a Library to Hystrix
-When you are migrating an existing client library to use Hystrix, you should replace each of the “service methods” with a HystrixCommand.
+When you are migrating an existing client library to use Hystrix, you should replace each of the “service methods" with a HystrixCommand.

 The service methods should then forward calls to the HystrixCommand and not have any additional business logic in them.